puma0x61/pumasBot/README.md

 ### Commands
-· `/weather [location] [current|hourly|daily|alerts]` shows the weather for the specified location, can be current weather, hourly, daily, or show an eventual weather alert
+· `/weather [location] [current|hourly|daily|alerts]` shows the weather for the specified location, can be current weather, hourly, daily, or show an eventual weather alert.
+Default values are "Novara", "current".